apollographql/apollo-server/docs/source/federation/implementing.md

 })();
 ```

-In this example, we provide the `serviceList` configuration to the `ApolloGateway` constructor, which provides a name and endpoint for each of the federated services.
+In this example, we provide the `serviceList` configuration to the `ApolloGateway` constructor, which provides a `name` and endpoint (i.e. `url`) for each of the federated services.
 The name (an arbitrary string) is primarily used for query planner output, error messages, and logging.

-It's important to ensure that **federated services are not exposed publicly**.
-Because of the power and flexibility of the `_entities` field, it may present a serious risk to expose it.
-The model of federation implies that the gateway implements the entirety of the graph and uses the federated services beneath it in its implementation, so there should never be a need for a client to reach these services directly.
-If, for some reason, you want to allow outside traffic to send operations to implementing services, we highly recommend keeping the `_entities` field restricted.
+Due the power and flexibility of federation's `_entities` field **federated services should not be publicly accessible**.
+Clients are expected to communicate directly with the gateway.
+Since circumventing this pattern could expose downstream federated services in ways which they were not intended to be exposed, proper ingress limitations (e.g. firewall rules) should be enforced.

-> NOTE: In production, we recommend configuring the gateway using a managed configuration, providing static files for federated service specification rather than relying on introspection.
+> NOTE: In production, we recommend configuring the gateway in a managed mode, which relies on static files rather than introspection.
 For details on how to use the [Apollo schema registry](https://www.apollographql.com/docs/platform/schema-registry/) to support this workflow, see [the platform docs](https://www.apollographql.com/docs/platform/federation/).

 On startup, the gateway will fetch the service capabilities from the running servers and form an overall composed graph.
 It will accept incoming requests and create query plans which query the underlying services in the service list.